Sharing Is Caring! Share this awesome content with your friends now.

 The plant is extremely ornamental, producing an attractive blue flower and orange-yellow fruit, while its crown has an attractive rounded shape.
 Its small purple blossom is what we label as Jamaica's national flower!

 The tree is one of the most useful in the world.
 The body, gum, bark, fruit, leaves and blossom all serve some useful purpose.
 In fact, the tree has been regarded for its medicinal properties.
-The leaf of the plant is used for rubbing on cuts and insect bites by many people particulary those in the St. Elizabeth are of Jamaica.
+The leaf of the plant is used for rubbing on cuts and insect bites by many people particularly those in the St. Elizabeth are of Jamaica.

 A gum (gum guaiac) obtained from its resin was once regarded as a purgative.
 It was exported to Europe from the early sixteenth century as a remedy (combined with mercury) for syphilis and has also been used as a remedy for gout.
 The wood was once used as propeller shaft bearings in nearly all the ships sailing the ‘Seven Seas’.

-are closely associated in shipyards worldwide.
-It is a very heavy wood
+Because of this, Lignum Vitae and Jamaica are closely associated in shipyards worldwide.
+It is a very heavy wood which will sink in water.

 Because of its toughness it is used for items such as mortars, mallets, pulleys and batons carried by policemen.
 It is also used for furniture.